Diggin' on You: Critical reception and commercial performance

 Writing for The Guardian, Ross Jones praised Babyface's "sultry" production on "Diggin' on You" and opined that monks would be "comely" intrigued by TLC's "dirty phone-call" vocals.
 Chuck Arnold of Philadelphia Daily News stated that the song is one of three tracks on CrazySexyCool to be "radio-ready", while Langston Wertz Jr. of The Charlotte Observer and Cheryl Jackson of The Tampa Tribune considered "Diggin' on You" to be "sexy (and memorable)" and "laid-back" respectively.
+Mark Frith from Smash Hits gave it two out of five, saying it "just doesn't do anything for me.
+It's nice in a summery way but the real TLC chart action won't happen until the re-release of 'Creep' at the beginning of next year."

 Tee gave the song's remixes a four out of five rating and considered Mackintosh's mix to be "the best".
 While reviewing the European 12-inch single of "Diggin' on You", James Hamilton of Record Mirror described Eddie F's remix as "slinky rolling" accompanied by the TLC members' "husk[y]" and "[coo]ing" vocals, Soulshock's production as "delicately weaving", Mackintosh's mix as "chunk[y]" and "jiggling", and the Going Home Dub as "repetitive stuttery cantoring".

 In the United States, "Diggin' on You" peaked at number five on the Billboard Hot 100 chart dated December 30, 1995, where it remained for 20 weeks.
 The song received a gold certification by the Recording Industry Association of America (RIAA) on January 3, 1996, for selling 500,000 copies in the US.
 In Australia, "Diggin' on You" debuted at number 36 on the ARIA Singles Chart dated January 21, 1996.
 It peaked at number six on the chart dated March 10, 1996, and was certified gold for sales of 35,000 track-equivalent units in the country.
 The song peaked at number eight on the New Zealand Singles Chart dated November 26, 1995, and charted for 10 weeks.
 It received a gold certification by Recorded Music NZ (RMNZ), for sales of 5,000 track-equivalent units in New Zealand.
 In the United Kingdom, "Diggin' on You" bowed at number 18 on the UK Singles Chart dated November 4, 1995, where it remained for five weeks.
 On the Irish Singles Chart, the song debuted on the chart dated November 2, 1995.
 It peaked at number 21 and charted for four weeks.